• Reviews

 Fiber comes from raw food or is slightly cooked.
 The body benefits from fiber because it stimulates the immune system, lowers blood pressure, helps lose weight, helps move bowels, and fights inflammation.

-Good sources of fibers are legume, nuts, whole grains, seeds, fruits, and vegetables.
-It is recommended to get at least 20 to 30 grams of fiber daily.
+Good sources of fiber are legumes, nuts, whole grains, seeds, fruits, and vegetables.
+Getting at least 20 to 30 grams of fiber daily is recommended.

 Magnesium